GeordanKrahn/GitPractice/README.md

     -   `add the git log command to the readme.md` - Commit message
 - `git log -n #` - limits how many results to return to the terminal
     - `git log -n 3` - will only display the 3 most recent commits
+    - `git log --since=yyyy-mm-dd` - displays all commits going back to the date specified
+    - `git log --until=yyyy-mm-dd` - displays all commits going to the date specified
+    - `git log --author=<partialString>` - displays all commits from a specified author
+    - `git log --grep=<regex>` - can use regular expressions specified as a string